keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

 > [Technical description]
 {:.textbook}

-A distorted cube of manganese and oxygen, with jagged edges of calcium, drove this electronic cycle.i
+A distorted cube of manganese and oxygen, with jagged edges of calcium, drove this electronic cycle.

 ![Ferromanganese nodules on the sea floor](/images/crab-coral-hires.jpg)